p0l1t1c1an/p0l1t1c1an/README.md

 - **WebServer**: Porting my github.io website to a Rust web server that I will be building when I get around to it.
     - On hold as my current apartment doesn't provide me with an IPv6 address

-- **AccumulatedKnowledge**: Wiki.js markdown notes to document everything I have learned through college.
+- **AccumulatedKnowledge**: Hugo + geekdocs markdown notes about everything I have learned in college.
     - Bottom-up approach to hardware, software, and security concepts and seeing how they all connect.
     - *Not yet started*